-A Bit About Waster
+A bit about Waster

 Before I discuss bailing twine being recyclable, let me share with you more information about Waster.

-We here at Waster provide you with innovative solutions for you and your business’s waste management and recycling needs.
+We here at Waster provide you with innovative solutions for your and your business’s waste management and recycling needs.
 Furthermore, we provide flexible, 30-day contracts instead of the typical lock-in contracts, which proves to be better.

 Click on the blue button to learn more.

 But, before you do so, hold your horses (Get it?
 Because horses eat hay?
 No?
 Okay…), first.
 As also applied to other recyclables, you have to consult with your local council first before setting them up before location.
 Additionally, you have to make sure to collect them in bulk.
 And, it should not have any debris.
-Follow all of these, and your hay baling twine will be surely recycled.
+Follow all of these, and your hay baling twine will surely be recycled.

 With all of these being said, you have to make sure you let your recyclable baling twine be collected.
-I personally would not want to see long metres of polypropylene baling twine slowly decomposing on the ground.
-In fact, it takes 50 years for this plastic twine to break down!
+I would not want to see long metres of polypropylene baling twine slowly decomposing on the ground.
+It takes 50 years for this plastic twine to break down!
 But, sadly, recycling rates for baling twines are low.

 If your local recycling centres accept baling twine, they tend to collect them bundled and in bulk, as I have previously stated.
 After that, they process it in their facility and re-bail them.
-The recycling centre does not recycle them as an individual plastic, but instead as a “mixed plastic”.
+The recycling centre does not recycle them as individual plastic, but instead as “mixed plastic”.

 It is only natural to prefer using natural over synthetic, but recyclable baling twine materials.
 Just the other day, I read a blog on Listen To Your Horse on recycling hay bale twine, so it is safe to assume that this is where I got the inspiration to write this blog.
-And, what the author said on one statement really made an impact on me.
+And, what the author said in one statement made an impact on me.
 Here are the following words:

 I get it, but I personally would pay more to have my hay baled with sisal, or hemp, or bamboo – surely there are stronger materials we can use if market demand is there?
 Sure, recycling is better than dumping in a landfill, but to really solve the problem, we should use natural (biodegradable) hay bale twine!

 I could not agree more with this statement!
 Although synthetic baling twine is recyclable, it is still better to use the natural ones because you do not have to exert more effort just to get rid of it, unlike the plastic ones wherein it will exhaust time, effort, and resources.

 Along with recycling, you can also reuse baling twine.
 This option is available for places that have limited means to recycle them.
-Places like Tasmania wherein recycling options are limited can and should definitely apply this.
+Places like Tasmania wherein recycling options are limited can and should apply this.
 Here, I will state some options you can do (derived from Asia Dragon):

-- Reuse – as the title of the sections suggests, you can use them again to bind hay or straw if they are still in good condition.
+- Reuse – As the title of the sections suggests, you can use them again to bind hay or straw if they are still in good condition.
 Always remember to buy high-quality baling twine so that you can reuse them without a hitch.

-- Get artsy! – you can get down to business and repurpose your baling twines by yourself!
+- Get artsy! – You can get down to business and repurpose your baling twines by yourself!
 Clean them up and dry them before anything else.
 After doing that, there are a plethora of ideas you can do with them.
 You can turn them into recycled baskets, doormats, and others.

 Twine is indeed recyclable.
 For you to get them collected and recycled, you must first contact your local council.
 If unavailable for recycling, then you can repurpose them yourself, instead.
-Additionally, if you are willing to spend a few more, you can buy high-quality or natural baling twine to become more sustainable.
+Additionally, if you are willing to spend a little more, you can buy high-quality or natural baling twine to become more sustainable.